 As of today, the increasingly high number of flying satellites will make impracticable for Satellite Controllers (SCs) to monitor effectively the health status of satellites, especially in large constellations.
 The goal of this project is to develop CASTeC (Context Aware Spacecraft Telemetry Checking) as a software tool addressing the need for solutions that are able to support SCs by automatically detecting anomalies, predicting failures and understanding the causes of these events, with a view on the entire satellites constellation.

-Therefore, the objective of the CASTeC project is able to attain full validation in an operative scenario (TRL 8) of the following software product capabilities:
+Therefore, the objective of the CASTeC project is to attain full validation in an operative scenario (TRL 8) of the following software product capabilities:

 The CASTeC project foresees the involvement of alpha customers who will use the tool supporting the demonstration of CASTeC capabilities in an operational scenario.